-The Deputy Information Officer/s shall, upon request, inform an individual whether Accountability holds PI about the requested party.
-If possible, the information’s source shall also be given.
-Accountability shall allow the individual access to the information.
+The Deputy Information Officer/s shall, upon request, inform an individual whether Value Fencing holds PI about the requested party.
+If possible, the information source shall also be given.
+Value Fencing shall allow the individual access to the information.

-Accountability shall also account for the use that has been made or is being made of this information and give an account as to the third parties to whom it has been disclosed.
+Value Fencing shall also account for the use that has been made or is being made of this information and give an account to the third parties to whom it has been disclosed.
 (Note, if the Deputy Information Officer/s believes for valid reasons that access to PI should be denied, the Deputy Information Officer/s shall consult legal counsel before making such a decision.)

-A person requesting individual PI may be required by the Deputy Information Officer/s to give sufficient information to permit Accountability to provide an account of the existence, use, and disclosure of PI.
+A person requesting individual PI may be required by the Deputy Information Officer/s to give sufficient information to permit Value Fencing to provide an account of the existence, use, and disclosure of PI.
 Information shall be used only for the purpose for which it was obtained.

-The Deputy Information Officer/s shall ensure that Accountability responds to an individual’s request within a reasonable time and at minimal or no cost to the individual.
+The Deputy Information Officer/s shall ensure that Value Fencing responds to an individual's request within a reasonable time and at minimal or no cost to the individual.
 The requested information shall be made available in a generally understandable form.
-For example, Accountability shall explain abbreviations or codes it uses to record information.
+For example, Value Fencing shall explain abbreviations or codes it uses to record information.

-The Deputy Information Officer/s shall ensure that when an individual successfully demonstrates the inaccuracy or incompleteness of PI, Accountability shall amend the information as required.
+The Deputy Information Officer/s shall ensure that when an individual successfully demonstrates the inaccuracy or incompleteness of PI, Value Fencing shall amend the information as required.
 Depending on the information challenged, amendment involves the correction, deletion, or addition of information in question.

-The Deputy Information Officer/s shall ensure that when a challenge is not resolved to the individual’s satisfaction, Accountability shall record the unresolved challenge’s substance.
-When appropriate, the unresolved challenge’s existence shall be transmitted to third parties having access to the information in question.
+The Deputy Information Officer/s shall ensure that when a challenge is not resolved to the individual's satisfaction, Value Fencing shall record the unresolved challenge's substance.
+When appropriate, the unresolved challenge's existence shall be transmitted to third parties having access to the information in question.12 Risk Management

-All risks identified and associated with this policy/procedure are recorded on the Risk Management Register (IF-001-Risk Management Register) and managed according to the Risk Management Process (QP-007-Risk Management Process)
+All risks identified and associated with this policy/procedure are recorded on the Risk Management Register (IF-001-Risk Management Register) and managed according to the Risk Management Process (QP-007-Risk Management Process)13 Corrective Action